nandhana-esbee/Hatio-todo/README.md

 This project is a comprehensive task management application developed using React JS for the frontend with semantic ui package and Django Rest Framework for the backend, with PostgreSQL serving as the database.
 Users can register and log in to the application, with authentication managed through SimpleJWT.
 Once authenticated, users can create and manage projects, each of which can have multiple to-dos.
-Users can update project names, add new to-dos, edit existing ones and delete them.
+Users can update project names, add new to-dos, edit existing ones,delete them and export Todo summary markdown as secret gists on github.
 This functionality ensures a seamless and organized approach to task management, with a robust authentication mechanism to secure user data and actions.
  ### Built With

 - [React JS](https://react.dev/)